HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/db_over_ssl.md

     kubectl create secret generic db-secret --from-file=server.crt -n dxns
     ```

-2. Once the secret is created, add it to the DX Compose Helm charts using the `customTruststoreSecrets` parameter in the `values.yaml` file:
+2. Once the secret is created, add the secret to the DX Compose Helm charts using the `customTruststoreSecrets` parameter in the `values.yaml` file:

     ```yaml
     configuration: